umarhassan-mitodl/21m.380-spring-2010/content/pages/assignments-and-projects/project-sample-game-of-life-2013-with-music.md

 _Courtesy of Spenser Skates.
 Used with permission._

-This is a Java™ applet based on the cellular automaton [Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), devised by British mathematician John Conway in 1970.
-The display code is based on this [freeware](http://www.bitstorm.org/gameoflife/) by Edwin Martin.
+This is a Java™ applet based on the cellular automaton {{% resource_link "b795ea16-2950-48a6-b93d-9cf89dc25d79" "Game of Life" %}}, devised by British mathematician John Conway in 1970.
+The display code is based on this {{% resource_link "e41a14ac-ec98-474f-969a-64f3ec998c1d" "freeware" %}} by Edwin Martin.

 [Load the applet](/ans7870/21m/21m.380/S10/projects/life/gameoflifewithsound.html)